08-Aug-2016, 08:17 PM

 Repeat Step 3 to add all your other block devices, and make sure they are mounted under different sub-folders under /media/music.

-Once you have entered all the entries, save the file by pressing CTRL-X, and when prompted, press for Yes.
+Once you have entered all the entries, save the file by pressing CTRL-X, and when prompted, press Y for Yes.

 Step Six